How to Organize Cold Prospects, Leads and Customers

 It is important to make a clear distinction between cold prospects, leads and clients.
 Let's look at how to optimize your sales prospecting.

 As the name suggests, noCRM.io doesn’t do things usual CRMs do.
 The software isn't designed around customer management.
 Instead, we place salespeople’s day-to-day selling process at the forefront of the software.

 The core object of the application is not the client; it’s what we call a “lead”.
 A lead reflects an identified business offering a genuine opportunity.
 A Lead is the chance to close a new deal.

 Not all opportunities are equal, however.
 Some come from prospecting lists, while others are with existing customers, including upsell, cross-sell or even a simple renewal.
 Opportunities can also arise from a business card exchange at a meeting or a professional event.

 More Than a Lead

-There is no doubt that the lead should be central to sales software.
+There is no doubt that the lead should be central to the best sales CRM.
 But you need to factor in other concepts for everything to mesh together and create the best possible tool.
 That includes prospecting lists and clients.